Koni99/MLinPractice/Documentation.md

 - turns every word in the tweet into lower case.
 Otherwise our classifier would think of e.g. "Dog" and "dog" as two completly different words.

 ## Feature Extraction
+**Sentiment Analysis**
+- added compound sentiment score as a feature.
+We argue that the sentiment of a tweet has an influence on its virality.
+- we used nltk.VADER which is specifically attuned to sentiments expressed in social media
+- our function returns a score between -1 very negative and 1 very positive.
+- our hypothesis is that tweets that are in the outer range either very negative or very positive will be more popular than neutral tweets with scores around 0.

 ## Dimensionality Reduction